Archive for November, 2010

 Randy called me during the summer of 2010 to tell me some awesome news.

 So, Randy reconnected with Dre and they arranged to get the film footage and continue the process of completing the film.
-As they worked feverishly together to edit the film it became clear to Randy that Dre was certainly a new creation by God.
+As they worked feverishly together to edit the film it became clear to Randy that Dre was going through a transformation of faith.

 When the editing was close to being finished, they decided to invite a group of young folks from the “hood” to view the film for their feedback.
 Mind you, the film is a hard story about a young man in the hood who gets wrapped up in drug running and a negative lifestyle.
 At the end of the presentation, they all applauded with enthusiasm.
 They loved the film!